X

 How Can Emotion be Designed into Jewellery?
 Part 1 – Emotional Memories

-RELIVING EMOTIONAL MEMORIES
+RELIVING MEMORIES & EMOTIONAL JEWELLERY

 Steve’s story was full of horror and betrayal: